 Game inventor: Stephen Sniderman

-In May, 2005, Stephen Sniderman retired from Youngstown State University, where he had taught American literature and fiction writing since 1969.
-He continues to teach at YSU one semester a year and has recently introduced a course in game design.
+In May 2005, Stephen Sniderman retired from Youngstown State University, where he had taught American literature and fiction writing since 1969.
+He continued to teach at YSU one semester a year and even recently introduced a course in game design.

 He was born and grew up in Detroit, Michigan.
 He attended Michigan State University (BA), the University of Michigan (MA), and the University of Wisconsin, from which he received his Ph.D. in 1970.
 He has been married to Marilyn since 1966, and they have three married children — Peter, Lani, and Andy.

-Stephen is a contributing editor to GAMES magazine, which regularly publishes his games and puzzles.
-His puzzles also appear regularly in English Journal, a publication of the National Council of Teachers of English.
-He has also had puzzles in The New York Times Magazine, Readers' Digest, the Metro Monthly, The Jewish Journal, and the Buckeye Review.
+Stephen was a contributing editor to GAMES magazine, which regularly published his games and puzzles.
+His puzzles also appeared regularly in English Journal, a publication of the National Council of Teachers of English.
+He also had puzzles in The New York Times Magazine, Readers' Digest, the Metro Monthly, The Jewish Journal, and the Buckeye Review.
 His first book, Language Lovers' Word Puzzles, appeared in 2002, and his second, Stanley Newman Presents Grid Play, in 2003.

-With Kate Jones, he co-edits The Life of Games — How and Why We Play: An Exploratory Journal, that appears on this website.
+With Kate Jones, he co-edited The Life of Games — How and Why We Play: An Exploratory Journal, that appears on this website.
 Kate's company, Kadon, has published one of his game systems, Flying Colors, which made the GAMES 100 list of best games for 2001.
+For Kadon's 25th anniversary, Stephen contributed a quartet of 25

 Back to Flying Colors Back to Six-by-Six